Francesco Alberoni: Early days

 Although Alberoni claimed he was a model student and real perfectionist at school, he admitted he did not like the military-like discipline imposed on schoolchildren by the fascist regime.
 According to his autobiography he was a born leader, who always invented games and adventures for the group of boys who usually gathered around him.
 Because there weren't any books in his house, he first read only after the end of the Second World War in 1945.
 Reading took most of his afternoons at the City Library, his favoured subjects being history and philosophy.

 Alberoni studied at the Liceo Scientifico, and then moved to Pavia to study medicine where he graduated.
 Here he also met the friar Agostino Gemelli, who was intrigued by Alberoni's thinking and bright intelligence, and pushed him to pursue studies in the field of social behavior.
 During his studies in Pavia, he met Vincenza Pugliese (1929–1992) whom he married in 1958.

-From his marriage to Vincenza Pugliese he has three children: Margherita (born in 1959), Francesca (born in 1961) and Paolo Giovanni Agostino (born in 1968) named after friar Agostino Gemelli.
-Later he lived with Laura Bonin, from whom he had a fourth son: Giulio (named after the famous ancestor).
-In 1998 married Rosa Giannetta, the former mistress of the Italian architect Roberto Guiducci.
+From his marriage to Vincenza Pugliese he has three children: Margherita (born in 1959), Francesca (born in 1961) and Paolo Giovanni Agostino (born in 1968), named after friar Agostino Gemelli.
+Later, Alberoni lived with Laura Bonin, from whom he had a fourth son: Giulio (named after the famous ancestor).
+In 1998, Alberoni married Rosa Giannetta, the former mistress of Italian architect Roberto Guiducci.